Taipei Film House: Empire of Japan

 At the end of the 19th century, flourishing commerce in tea and camphor led many Western foreign countries such as the United States, the Netherlands, and Britain to establish consulates and trade offices in the Dadaocheng district of Taihoku Prefecture.
 The United States built its consulate at this location during the Japanese rule in 1926 as the American Consulate in Taihoku.
-Following World War II, it served as the US Ambassador's residence.
-Ambassadors Karl L. Rankin, Everett F. Drumright, Alan G. Kirk, Jerauld Wright, Walter P. McConaughy and Leonard S. Unger all made this building their home.
-It now stands as an historic witness to relations between Taipei and Washington, D.C.

-In 1913, seeing that Taiwan's strategic position was gradually becoming more important, the U.S. government upgraded their offices in Taiwan.
+In 1913, seeing that Formosa's strategic position was gradually becoming more important, the U.S. government upgraded their offices in Formosa.

-In 1941, World War II broke out between Japan and the United States in the Pacific, forcing the American consulate in Taipei to close.
+In 1941, World War II broke out between Japan and the United States in the Pacific, forcing the American consulate in Taihoku to close.

 Republic of China

 After the Japanese surrender ceremonies were conducted by the Republic of China on 25 October 1945, the United States established its consulate at the building on 4 April 1946.
-In 1948, it was upgraded to a consulate-general as the Consulate of the United States, Taipei and handled American business in Taiwan at the present address in Taipei's Zhongshan District.
+In 1948, it was upgraded to a consulate-general as the Consulate General of the United States, Taipei and handled American business in Taiwan at the present address in Taipei's Zhongshan District.
 The first appointee to be stationed as consul general at the consulate was Robert C. Strong.

 In 1950, the Korean War broke out, the United States again started aiding the Republic of China.
-In addition, ambassador was accredited to the Republic of China.
+In addition, an ambassador was accredited to the Republic of China.
 In 1953, it was upgraded to an embassy status four years after taking over Nanjing.
+After that, it served as the US Ambassador's residence.
+Ambassadors Karl L. Rankin, Everett F. Drumright, Alan G. Kirk, Jerauld Wright, Walter P. McConaughy and Leonard S. Unger all made this building their home.
+It now stands as an historic witness to relations between Taipei and Washington, D.C.

+In November 1953, when then-U.S. Vice President Richard Nixon visited Taiwan, he and his wife stayed at this ambassador's residence.

 On 1 January 1979, the United States switched diplomatic relations from the Republic of China to the People's Republic of China and subsequently the American Institute in Taiwan was established on 16 January 1979 to maintain non-diplomatic relations with Taiwan.
-The US embassy in Taipei was closed on 28 February 1979 and the building was left abandoned.
+The US embassy in Taipei and this residence was closed on 28 February 1979 and the building was left abandoned.

-In 1957, there were protests at the embassy after a killing and alleged murder of a Republic of China national.

 On 20 February 1997, the building was listed as historic monument by the government of the Republic of China.
 In 2000, the Taipei City Government and Taiwan Semiconductor Manufacturing Company (TSMC) under the Cultural and Educational Foundation began renovating the building.
 The building now houses the Taipei Film House.